Ryukojin/Py_projects/Ticket_scraper/readme.md

-#Steps to run
+# Instructions:

-Download chromedriver, unzip, move to /usr/local/bin (mac os / linux) pip install selenium
+- Download chromedriver, unzip, move to /usr/local/bin (mac os / linux)

+- In your console: pip install selenium

-create a secrets.py file with variables:
+- create a secrets.py file with variables:

         username = 'your_username'
         password = 'your_password'